ktorio/ktor-documentation/topics/websocket_extensions_api.md

 Ktor WebSocket API supports writing your own extensions(such as [RFC-7692](https://tools.ietf.org/html/rfc7692)) or any custom extensions.

-## Installing extension
+## Install extension

-To install and configure the extensions we provide two methods: `extensions` and `install` which can be used in the following way:
+To install and configure the extensions, we provide two methods: `extensions` and `install` which can be used in the following way:
 ```kotlin
 install(WebSockets) {
     extensions { /* WebSocketExtensionConfig.() -> Unit */